Is Colored Slip the Same As Underglaze?

 Underglazes can have a specific firing temperature, so check the firing range before use.

 Colored slips do have a specific firing temperature.
-Firing above that temperature will result in the Slip being over-fired, resulting in bubbling and even melting.
+Firing above that temperature will over-fire the Slip, causing bubbling and even melting.
 Always know the firing temperature of the clay content in your Slip.

 Moreover, colored slips change their color during firing.
-The color comes out more after it is fired.
+The color comes out more after firing.
 You may think you didn’t add enough colorant, but keep in mind the color will come out more after it has been fired.
 Underglazes also come out more vibrant.

 How to Apply Underglaze

-Once the Underglaze has dried, a top layer of clear glaze is coated onto the pottery before being fired in the kiln to give a glossy finish and make the color permanent.
-Underglazes always hold on to their colors in the kiln.
+Once the Underglaze has dried, a top layer of clear glaze is applied to the pottery before firing in the kiln to give a glossy finish and make the color permanent.
+Underglazes always retain their colors in the kiln.
 Their result is very predictable, and the designs are distinguishable.

 Here are some valuable tips on applying underglazes: